EventStore/documentation/docs/cloud/integrations/README.md

 ### Leader Mismatches

-For a cluster, an issue is opened if the cluster disagrees on which node is the current leader in a three minutes time window.
+For a cluster, an issue is opened if the cluster disagrees on which node is the current leader in a three minute time window.
 The issue closes if the cluster agrees on which node is the leader one minute after the first detection.

 ### Out of Syncs